vicentezaror/express-base/README.md

-# [Work in progress] Express Base Project
+# Express Base Project
-Using TypeScript
+Express API template with SQL db storage (MySQL or Postgres, you choose).